Ramsen (card game): Bidding

-Each player now reviews his cards and opts to "play" or "pass".
-If a player has exchanged, he must play.
-The reason a player may want to pass – and therefore not participate in the current deal – is that, if he takes no tricks, he is penalised by having to complete an additional cross (i.e. by taking an extra five tricks) in order to win the game.
+Players now review their cards and, in turn, opt whether to "play" or "pass".
+A player who has exchanged must play.
+The reason a player may want to pass (= fold – and therefore not participate in the current deal – is that taking no tricks is penalised by having to complete an additional cross (i.e. by taking an extra five tricks) in order to win the game.

 Trick playing

-Forehand leads to the first trick or, if he has passed, players play in order of positional seniority, beginning with forehand.
+Forehand leads to the first trick or, if forehand has folded, players play in order of positional seniority, beginning with forehand.
 Players must follow suit (Farbzwang), must play a trump if unable to follow suit (Trumpfzwang) and, in doing either, must head the trick if possible (Stechzwang).
-If a player cannot follow suit or trump, he may throw in any card.
+A player who cannot follow suit or trump may throw in any card.

 Scoring

 Before the game, two crosses (X X) are drawn for each player.
 For every trick won, a bar is drawn at the end of one of the arms of the crosses; for the fifth trick a bar is drawn horizontally across the middle of the cross (see diagram right).
 The first player to complete 2 crosses is the winner.
-If a player takes no tricks, he gets an extra cross to complete.
+A player who takes no tricks gets an extra cross to complete.